Peer Support & Advocacy Team

 STUDENT SOCIAL WORKERS

-FORMER STUDENT SOCIAL WORKER MEMBERS
+FORMER STUDENT TEAM MEMBERS

 2022: Stella Flick & Sequoia Ellis, Third Year Social Work students, University of Newcastle.